 Early 1992, the management of OSBC moved its engineers to Ibokun, in Obokun Local Government Area of Osun State, to transform the two kilowatt booster station, which previously belong to the Television Service of Oyo State.

-On the 28th of October 1992 the two stations operated under different management with a single Board of Directors, sharing a common office as headquarters.
+On the 28th of October 1992 the two stations operated under different management with a single Board of Directors, sharing the same building as corporate headquarters.
 This was a three storey building named Kings Square along New Ikirun Road, Osogbo.

 Towards the end of 1993, retired Captain Rafiu Ishola Olugbeja was given the chairmanship position of OSBC by the second Military Administrator of the State, Navy Captain Anthony Udofia (rtd).
 Captain Olugbeja held this position for five years.

-The second Executive Governor of Osun State, Chief Adebisi Akande who took over the mantle of the State on May 29 1999, appointed a media guru, Dr. Yemi Farounbi to lead the Board of Directors of OSBC.
+The second Executive Governor of Osun State, Chief Adebisi Akande took over the mantle of the State on May 29 1999 and appointed a media guru, Dr. Yemi Farounbi to lead the Board of Directors of OSBC.

 During his chairmanship, Governor Adebisi Akande procured and installed new 30 kilowatt capacity radio transmitters at the Corporation’s head office.
-This step culminated in the birth of 104.5 FM.
+This step culminated in the birth of 104.5 FM christened Living Spring FM.

 In July 2007, the status of the Corporation’s Chief Executive was improved upon.
 Impressed by the positive expansion taking place in the establishment, Osun State Government elevated its nomenclature (General Manager) to Director General.

-Today, the terrestrial reach of OSBC with an arsenal of four stations, consisting of two radio channels and two television stations covers effectively about 13 to 14 States in Nigeria.
-This is between 36 and 40 percent of Nigeria’s geographical spread.
+Today, the terrestrial reach of Osun State Broadcasting Corporation (OSBC), with an arsenal of four stations, consisting of two radio channels and two television stations, covers effectively about 14 to 15 States in Nigeria.
+This is between 38.9 and 41.7 percent of Nigeria’s geographical spread.